This form is for community members who want to collaborate with the library on a multicultural program or exhibit.

 To actively engage community members in inclusive opportunities with diverse groups and to show empathy for and develop connections between diverse audiences, we now offer a Collaborative Multicultural Programming approach.

 What is it?
-This approach to programming joins community members’ unique cultural experiences and identities with public librarians’ program planning and learning expertise.
-A primary goal is to actively engage more Oak Parkers through cultural programming that is facilitated by and delivered through their own unique voices and identities.
+This approach to programming and exhibits joins community members’ unique cultural experiences and identities with public librarians’ program planning and learning expertise.
+A primary goal is to actively engage more Oak Parkers through cultural programming and exhibits facilitated by and delivered through their own unique voices and identities.

-Interested in submitting a program idea?
-Submit a completed form and a librarian will respond to you typically within one business day.
+Interested in submitting an idea?
+Submit a completed form and a staff member will respond to you typically within one business day.
 Due to the current scope of available resources, not every submission can be guaranteed a library-supported program.